jimmyng94/PawBeat/README.md

 # PawPulse
 ![logo](https://github.com/jimmyng94/PawPulse/blob/master/PPLogo.png?raw=true)

-PawPulse is an [open-source](https://github.com/jimmyng94/PawPulse/blob/master/LICENSE) pet health monitoring project developed in University Of Glasgow using a Raspberry Pi.
+PawPulse is an [open-source](https://github.com/jimmyng94/PawPulse/blob/master/LICENSE) pet health monitoring project developed by Engineering MSc students at the University Of Glasgow using a Raspberry Pi.
 The main functions that the project provide are:
 - Heartbeat Monitoring
 - Pedometer
 - Live data display through a [website](https://tymonherzyk.github.io/PawPulseWeb/)